-In April 2019 I sent out a Love Letter describing my experience of the early days of perimenopause.
+In April 2019 I sent out a Love Letter describing my experience of perimenopause.
 I received so many replies to that letter I wanted to gather them together so we can all benefit from the stories that were shared.
 We’re not alone!
 I will add to this page as more stories come in and more resources are found.

 Menopause: The Answers by Dr Rosemary Leonard